ideaplexus/blinkid-verify-react-native/README.md

 BlinkIDVerify React Native was built and tested with [React Native v0.48.3](https://github.com/facebook/react-native/releases/tag/v0.48.3)

 ## Dependencies
-MicroBlink.framework/MicroBlink file in iOS plugin exceeds GitHubs limited file size of 100MB.
+`MicroBlink.framework/MicroBlink` file in the iOS plugin exceeds GitHubs limited file size of 100MB.
+Libraries `LibPhotoPay.aar` and `LibVerification.aar` in the Android plugin are also relatively large.

-To correctly fetch plugin, Git LFS is needed.
+To correctly fetch these files, Git LFS is needed.
 Git LFS can be installed with homebrew:

 ```shell
 brew install git-lfs